Ground Squirrel Control in Simi Valley, CA

 Common Ground Squirrel Problems in Simi Valley

-- Multiple burrow openings across the property
+- Multiple burrow openings across lawn and slope areas

-- Soil erosion and ground instability
+- Soil erosion destabilizing retaining walls and hardscapes

 Ground Squirrel Hotspots in Simi Valley